pesalerno/demographic-inf/README.md

 4. Prepping the population assignment file
 ------

-Based on the results of the PCA and also our knowledge of the geographic location of the samples we will assign 2 samples to the “North” population, and 8 samples to the “South” population:
+Based on the original population localities for Stefania and Tepuihyla, we assigned samples to one of the three Chimantá populations - Abakapá (`AB`), Churí (`CH`), and Eruoda (`ER`), or to Auyantepui (`AU`; only for Tepuihyla): the “North” population, and 8 samples to the “South” population:

 	cat anolis_pops.txt
 	punc_ICST764    North